EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

 7. Scroll down to `Texture Replacements` and toggle `Load Textures`
     * Optionally, toggle `Asynchronous Texture Loading`
     * <img src="https://user-images.githubusercontent.com/108900299/232942987-8c49715d-3ff6-441a-90f2-507fde73a58a.png" height="300">
-8. Your game will now be using the custom texture pack
+8. The custom texture pack will now be enabled for this game
+    * If you do not see custom textures loading, you can bind a "Texture Replacements" hotkey and toggle the texture pack on and off to see if it is loading.
+If the texture pack is not loading, you either have a mismatching ROM or the texture pack is out of date.

 ***